amplication/docs/docs/getting-started/authentication.md

 ## Jwt vs Http

-As you what to send or recide data from your server you must provide a "key" that show your are allow to get and send this data, the key is called "Token".
+As you what to send or receive data from your server you must provide a "key" that show your are allow to get and send this data, the key is called "Token".

 The common method to provide this token to the server is by adding the Authentication Header to the http requests.